-Whenever people tell me they’re stuck in the gym, my first question is simple:
+Whenever people tell me they’re stuck in the gym, my first question is, what do you mean “stuck”?

-For instance, this is common among people whose “newbie gains” have recently expired and who are now baffled and concerned by their inability to continue adding 10 pounds to the bar every week or two.
+For instance, this is common among those whose “newbie gains” have recently expired, and who are baffled and concerned by their inability to continue adding ten pounds to the bar every week or two.

-In this case, all that needs adjustment is their expectations and benchmarks.
+In this case, all that needs to change is their expectations and benchmarks.

-So, for example, if you’re deadlifting 400 pounds for 5 reps in January and 405 pounds for 5 reps in February, you’re progressing.
+So, for example, if you’re deadlifting 400 pounds for five reps in January and 405 pounds for five reps in February, you’re progressing.

-How you accomplish that will depend on the type of weightlifting program you’re following.
+How you accomplish that will depend on the weightlifting program you’re following.

-Thus, after your first year of proper training, your attitude should be more along the lines of “progress is progress,” not “not enough progress.”
+Thus, after your first year of proper training, your attitude should be more like “progress is progress,” not “not enough progress.”

-In other words, so long as your weights are steadily going up over time, you’re doing just fine and you don’t need to change anything.
+That is, so long as your weights are going up, you’re doing just fine, and you don’t need to change anything.

 “But what if I could do better?”
 I hear you wondering.

-And especially if you’re in your third year of proper training or beyond, because the margin for improvement shrinks to the point where any progress whatsoever is precious.
+You probably can’t—especially if you’re in your third year of proper training or beyond—because the margin for improvement shrinks to where any progress is precious.
 And eventually, there’s nothing left to gain no matter what you do.

 So, getting back to the original question, here’s how I define a true training plateau:

-And that’s true even if you’ve been able to progress in your “accessory” (isolation) exercises because if the prime movers (compound exercises) aren’t moving, your whole-body muscle and strength won’t budge either.
+And that’s true even if you’ve progressed in your “accessory” (isolation) exercises, because if the prime movers (compound exercises) aren’t moving, your whole-body muscle and strength won’t budge either.

-Additionally, it’s easier to compromise your form and force out an extra rep or two now and then on an isolation exercise like the leg extension than it is on a compound exercise like the barbell squat, making the latter a better benchmark of your true capabilities.
+Additionally, it’s easier to compromise your form and force out an extra rep or two now and then on an isolation exercise, like the leg extension, than it is on a compound exercise, like the barbell squat, making the latter a better benchmark of your capabilities.

 Summary: A weightlifting plateau is where the key (usually compound) exercises for a major muscle group are stuck at a certain weight for a certain number of reps for at least three weeks.

-There are a number of reasons people plateau, but to understand the most common one, you first have to understand how your body adapts to exercise.
+There are several reasons people plateau, but to understand the most common one, you first have to understand how your body adapts to exercise.

 Naturally, this process makes weights that were once hard to move easier to handle and thus less conducive to further muscle and strength gain.

-This is why the key to continued muscle growth is forcing your muscles to work ever harder over time, and this is primarily accomplished by using heavier weights and doing more volume.
+This is why the key to continued muscle growth is forcing your muscles to work ever harder over time, and this is mostly accomplished by using heavier weights and doing more volume.

-When you do this, you’re progressive overloading your muscles, and if you do it enough, you’ll gain more muscle and strength, and if you don’t, you won’t.
-It’s really that simple.
+When you do this, you’re progressive overloading your muscles, and if you do it enough, you’ll gain more muscle and strength.
+If you don’t, you won’t.
+It’s that simple.

-Many people don’t know this and just show up week after week to do the same exercises, weights, and reps, and as a result, look the same month after month and even year after year.
+Many people don’t know this, and show up week after week to do the same exercises, weights, and reps, and as a result, look the same month after month and even year after year.

-No progressive overload ultimately means no appreciable improvement in strength and muscularity.
+No progressive overload means no appreciable improvement in strength and muscularity.
 Full stop.

-So, that’s the mechanical explanation of why most people hit a training plateau—little or no progressive overload—and in most cases, the reason they’re falling short in this regard comes down one or more of the following mistakes:
+So, that’s the mechanical explanation of why most people hit a training plateau—little or no progressive overload—and in most cases, the reason they’re falling short comes down to one or more of the following mistakes: